How do you put the bale in the Slow Bale Buddy?

 Is there a warranty on the Slow Bale Buddy?

 We do not replace Slow Bale Buddy's that occasionally develop a small hole as these are easily repaired and do not affect the functionality of the feeder.
-However if your Slow Bale Buddy develops a very large hole, or multiple small holes within in the first year, please contact us directly and we will replace it for you.
+However if your Slow Bale Buddy has more than 16 broken strands of netting within the first year, please contact us directly and we will replace it for you.

 How Long will the Slow Bale Buddy last?

 The Slow Bale Buddy is made of 100% nylon, and is heat shrunk to ensure a tight durable weave.
 Nylon is naturally rot, stain and UV resistant as well as being incredibly strong.
 All the seams are double bound and reinforced with nylon binding.
 The safety fastener is made with tough HPDE plastic and can withstand 5000 pounds of pressure.
 If small holes are repaired promptly, it should last at least 3 to 5 years with continuous use.

 What is the difference in hay savings between the Slow Bale buddy and the Big Bale Buddy?

 Bale fed with no netting (in Big Bale Buddy)